 - a.
 Students who are considering adding a course during the first week of the semester, must attend the class during the first week to be eligible to register for the course.
-Instructor approval is required.
 If you are considering two courses that meet at the same time, talk to the professor of each course for advice and instruction. - b.
-To add a course, contact Karen Arthur, Recorder/Records Analyst at karthur@willamette.edu, by 5:00 p.m., Friday of the first week of the semester.
+Students may add a course during the first week of the via SAGE.
 Students are responsible for initiating and completing the add process in a timely manner.
 Students on the waitlist receive priority for registration in the waitlisted course.